Stouts/Stouts.deploy/README.md

 [![Build Status](https://travis-ci.org/Stouts/Stouts.deploy.png)](https://travis-ci.org/Stouts/Stouts.deploy)

-Ansible role which creates deploy directories and sets deploy variables, also ensures for deploy user exists Deploy boilerplate for using in playbooks and other roles.
+Ansible role which creates deploy directories and sets deploy variables, also ensures for deploy user exists The Boilerplate for using in playbooks and other roles.

 #### Variables